jackery explorer 2000 pro

 The Explorer 2000 Pro is a beast.
 At 2,160Wh, it has nearly double the capacity of the 1000 Plus.
 The 1,400W solar input is genuinely impressive — enough to fully recharge the station in a single day of good sun.
 The 2,200W AC output (4,800W surge) handles virtually any household appliance short of central air conditioning.

 But here's the catch: the Explorer 2000 Pro uses NMC (Nickel Manganese Cobalt) battery chemistry, not LFP.
-That means 500–800 cycles to 80% capacity — roughly one-fifth the lifespan of the newer Explorer 2000 Plus (which uses LFP).
+That means 500–800 cycles to 80% capacity — roughly one-fifth the lifespan of the LFP-based successors.
 Jackery launched this station before the industry-wide switch to LFP, and it shows.

 The One Thing Nobody Talks About

 The Explorer 2000 Pro is heavy.
 At 43 lbs, it's not something you want to carry up stairs regularly.
 Jackery includes a wheeled cart, which helps, but you're still moving a 43 lb station with awkward dimensions.
-The newer Explorer 2000 Plus (LFP version) weighs 48.5 lbs — actually heavier — but that's because LFP cells are denser.
-The Pro's weight is mostly casing and inverter, not battery mass.
+The newer 2000 v2 actually weighs less at 39.5 lbs — better engineering and slightly different cell density.

 The other thing nobody mentions: the fan noise is noticeable under load.
 Not jet-engine loud, but definitely present.
 If you're using this in a living room during an outage, you'll hear it.
 The newer LFP Jackerys have refined their thermal management; the Pro is a generation behind.